Daily pill from Eli Lilly leads to 15% weight loss in midstage study, rivaling Wegovy results without the shot - KESQ

 But that drug, which is approved as Rybelsus for Type 2 diabetes, can be complicated to take, doctors say, with strict requirements about not eating or drinking within 30 minutes of taking it.

-Pfizer has two oral GLP-1 drugs in development, publishing data last month on one of them in people with type 2 diabetes; it also led to weight loss over 16 weeks that researchers said was comparable to other drugs in the class.
+Pfizer said Monday it had chosen one of two oral GLP-1 drugs to continue developing, while discontinuing the other because of potential interactions with other medications and elevated liver enzymes.
+It published data last month on the one it’s taking forward in people with type 2 diabetes, called danuglipron; it also led to weight loss over 16 weeks that researchers said was comparable to other drugs in the class.
+It hasn’t shown a risk for elevated liver enzymes.
 The experimental medicines from Pfizer and Lilly are designed to be able to be taken with or without food.

 The medicines still need to complete larger-scale testing in phase 3 trials, which means they are months to years from reaching the market.